DiamondLightSource/ispyb-database/README.md

 ## Requirements

 * We recommend MariaDB 10.3 or later.
+You'll need both a MariaDB server and a client.
 * Linux with bash is assumed, but it's possible to make this work on other OSes.
 * If binary logging is enabled in the DB system, then execute this before importing the test schema: `SET GLOBAL log_bin_trust_function_creators=ON;`

 ## Installation

-Make sure you have installed the MariaDB server and client, and maybe secured the installation by running `mariadb-secure-installation` (or `mysql_secure_installation` on MariaDB 10.3 or older).
-You should copy `.my.example.cnf` to `.my.cnf` and then edit that file to set the `user` and `password`, e.g. `user = root` and use the `password` you set when securing.
+1. After installing the MariaDB server and client, consider securing the installation by running `mariadb-secure-installation` (or `mysql_secure_installation` on MariaDB 10.3 or older).
+2. Copy `.my.example.cnf` to `.my.cnf` and then edit that file to set the `user` and `password`, e.g. `user = root` and use the `password` you set when securing.
+Optionally, you can also set e.g. `host` and `port`.

-In a test environment you can then run the `build.sh` file.
+3. In a test environment run the `build.sh` file.
 This creates the database schema and applies the grants as described in the "Schema" and "Grants" sections below.

 ### Schema